c-sharp-functional/c-sharp-functional/README.md

 ## Acknowledgements

 The source code for generic operators is based on the wonderful [MiscUtil library](http://www.yoda.arachsys.com/csharp/miscutil/).

-TODO:

-* inspired by ramda
+This library is heavily influenced by - and would probably not exist without - [ramda](http://ramdajs.com/), a practical functional library for JavaScript programmers.